innolitics/rdm/rdm/base/software_plan.md

 Ensure that activity in the software plan specifies:

 - the activity inputs
-- deliverables (i.e., outputs)
+- the activity outputs
-- output verification steps (if there are any)
+- output verification steps, if any
-- which role should perform and verify the activity (if it is not included in the activity diagram){% if system.auditor_notes %} [62304:5.1.6.a and 5.1.6.b]{% endif %}.
+- which role should perform and verify the activity{% if system.auditor_notes %} [62304:5.1.6.a and 5.1.6.b]{% endif %}.
 {%- endblock %}

 ## Requirements Analysis